-Find out more about the Japanese Grand Prix at Suzuka, including race information and a destination guide for a visit to Mie Prefecture
+Latest news and info on the 2019 Japanese Grand Prix at Suzuka, including race information and places to stay.

 One of F1’s classic tracks, Suzuka has been the scene of dramatic title showdowns, sensational fightbacks and more recently, tragedy.
 A fast, sweeping circuit – and the only figure of eight track on the calendar – Suzuka’s first sector is often cited by many drivers as the best sequence of corners in F1.
 The fast, downhill right-handed Turn 1 immediately leads into another right handed Turn 2 before the stunning Esses section – a narrow left, right, left, right at high speed – before climbing uphill through the fast left-handed Dunlop curve.
 Two of the most challenging corners on the track follow at Degner, before the track cuts under itself.
 After the hairpin, a fast run towards the Spoon curve follows before dipping downhill and back up to the fast 130R as the track crosses itself again, leading into the final chicane which offers overtaking opportunities.